If you're looking at your phone, you can't see the road.

 You can help make our streets and communities safer by encouraging others to leave the phone alone behind the wheel.
 Get a distracted driving sticker and show your support.
 They are available at participating ICBC Driver Licensing and Autoplan broker offices.

-You may also place a bulk order for distracted driving stickers to share in your community.
+You can also place a bulk order for distracted driving stickers to share in your community.

 Tips for safe cell phone use